 - When will I be able to take the puppy home?
-Responsible breeders will not allow puppies to be taken home until they are at least eight weeks old.
+Responsible breeders will not allow puppies to be taken home until they are at least ten weeks old.

 - Do you provide a health guarantee and a contract?
 Puppies should be up-to-date on vaccinations and come with a health guarantee and contract for you to sign.
 Many breeders will also require you to agree to spay or neuter the dog, unless you plan to show them.

 - Is there a “welcome back” program?
 A breeder should welcome back any dog that you can no longer care for.